mesonbuild/meson/docs/markdown/Unit-tests.md

 For further information see the command line help of Meson by running `meson test -h`.

+## Legacy notes

-**NOTE:** If `meson test` does not work for you, you likely have a old version of Meson.
+If `meson test` does not work for you, you likely have a old version of Meson.
 In that case you should call `mesontest` instead.
 If `mesontest` doesn't work either you have a very old version prior to 0.37.0 and should upgrade.